If you’ve ever dreamed of attending a small and quaint liberal arts college in the Northwestern US, read on to find out how to get into Reed College.

 Ensure that you meet the Reed College application deadline.
 Whether you decide to submit your application for Early Action or Early Decision, keeping track of these dates will ensure you have a smooth and successful application process.

 As mentioned, Reed College has one required supplemental essay.
 The writing supplement must be up to 500 words.
 The writing supplement may be submitted via the Common or Coalition Application or emailed to admission@reed.edu.
-Here is the Reed College essay prompt:
+Reed’s supplemental essay asks students to answer the following question in 500 words:

 “For one week at the end of January, Reed students upend the traditional classroom hierarchy and teach classes about any topic they love, academic or otherwise.
 This week is known as Paideia after the Greek term signifying “education”—the complete education of mind, body and spirit.
 What would you teach that would contribute to the Reed community?”